Friedrich Merz wants to make Germany's CDU strong again | DW | 17.12.2021

 Merz promotes economic policy renewal and complains about bureaucratic hurdles for companies because of regulatory requirements, for example for environmental protection.
 Many in the party agree and have high hopes for him.

 But, at the same time, the Catholic Merz stands for an image of society that in some respects is opposed to the liberalization of the CDU over the past 20 years.
-In 1997, Merz voted in the Bundestag — along with more than 130 Union lawmakers — against a law change making rape within a marriage a criminal offense.
+In 1997, Merz voted — along with more than 130 conservative lawmakers — against a law change making rape within a marriage a criminal offense.
 When a left-wing politician brought this up on Twitter in December, Merz attempted legal proceedings to suppress it.
 And failed.

 A brilliant speaker, he sometimes falters when he comes under pressure.
 He once suggested the possibility of being able to write a tax return "on a beer mat," instead of having to fill out pages of forms.
 However, he couldn't answer how this would be implemented in practice.